 Breast feeding or lactation is the basic physiological, exquisitely natural function of the woman’s body, essentially meant to nurture the newborn.
 It’s as natural as the air in the atmosphere or the clouds in the sky.
-Yet many times mothers find it challenging to be able to breastfeed.
-The first week of August is observed as the Breast feeding week and keeping this in context and to be able to help mothers overcome the challenges of breast feeding, we bring forth this write up.
+Yet many times mothers find breast feeding challenging .
+The first week of August is observed as the Breast Feeding week and keeping this in context and to be able to help mothers overcome the challenges of breast feeding, we bring forth this write up.

 Breast feeding preparation begins during the prenatal period.
 Breast development is a process and it starts just before menarche ( appearance of the first menstruation ).
-It develops gradually and the final growth and maturation occur during the first pregnancy.The breast increases in size and there are structural and functional changes during the prenatal period to prepare it for lactation immediately after the birth of the baby.
+Breast develops gradually through the adolescence and the final growth and maturation occurs during the first pregnancy.The breast increases in size and there are structural and functional changes during the prenatal period to prepare it for lactation immediately after the birth of the baby.

 The breasts increase in size.
 The nipples become pigmented and the area around it too becomes darkened and increases in size.
 Clear secretions are observed coming through the breasts after 12 weeks of pregnancy.
 Breasts feel heavy during pregnancy.

 During the first few weeks of pregnancy, the breast feels heavy and a little painful.
 A good support inner ware preferably of cotton or hosiery should be used.
 The nipples may have encrustations and get dried up.
 They are to be cleaned and kept dried.
 Do not stimulate the nipples and breast unnecessarily and too often.
 If any lump, or depressed nipples or any abnormality is observed please contact the doctor.
 Clinical breast examination is an important component of your prenatal care and once during the course or at the first confirmation visit, your doctor will certainly do this check.